scotentSD/insights/_docs/Content/99-too-long-to-make-a-decision.md

 ## Variations

 In 2020 it takes:
-- 22 Days for Small Grants
+- 22 days for Small Grants
-- 32 Days for RSA
+- 32 days for RSA
-- 53 Days for SMART grants
+- 53 days for SMART grants
 from application to issue of offer

-There are also similar insights around how we communicate updates during teh waiting period.
+There are also similar insights around how we communicate updates during the waiting period.

 ## Supporting reports and other sources
 - Advantage Lab findings